 How to Make Chicken and Sausage Jambalaya

-First and foremost, you need to CHOP all the veggies.
+First and foremost, CHOP all the veggies.
 This is one of the more time-consuming parts, so I like to do it on the front end so I’m not frantically chopping as the meats cook.

-When your ingredients are ready to go, heat a large Dutch oven or stockpot over medium-high heat.
+When your ingredients are ready, heat a large Dutch oven or stockpot over medium-high heat.

 Cook the Meats